howtographql/howtographql/content/backend/graphql-python/4-authentication.md

 ![](https://i.imgur.com/dyRB15P.png)

-In the response, you already can see the new user.
+In response, you already can see the new user.
 Hurray!

 ### Querying the Users
 Let's create a query for listing all users: